carlosjgsousa/carlosjgsousa.github.io/_posts/2020-03-21-becoming-a-design-manager.md

 title: Becoming a Design Manager
 categories: blog
 excerpt: Over the last 2 years or so I’ve had the privilege and huge responsibility to manage a team of 5 designers.
 This is the story of my journey.
+description: Over the last 2 years or so I’ve had the privilege and huge responsibility to manage a team of 5 designers.
+This is the story of my journey.
 ---
 Over the last 2 years or so I’ve had the privilege and huge responsibility to manage a team of 5 designers.
 My transition into it was probably similar to most of the design managers out there.
 I was an IC (individual contributor) in a product team, working closely with the product owner, developers and content editors to bring the best and most viable ideas to life.
 I was also reporting to the product owner, which was absolutely fine but if I wanted to grow my career I had to step up.
 The most natural thing for me was to go up and in many organisations, up means management.